MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

 6. Calculate conditional probabilities for selected downstream outcomes.
 7. Expose the findings as BI-facing summaries and AI-agent-facing guardrails.

-**However, the real first step** is to implement a [high-scale event processing system](https://github.com/MapRock/TimeMolecules/blob/main/docs/llm_prompts/time_molecules_high_scale_event_processing.md) to collect events from across very many sources.
+**However, the real first step** is to:
+1. Implement a [high-scale event processing system](https://github.com/MapRock/TimeMolecules/blob/main/docs/llm_prompts/time_molecules_high_scale_event_processing.md) to collect events from across very many sources.
 That wide view linked through the ubiquitous dimension of time is the key to Time Molecules.
+2. Accentuate the events using [complex event processing](https://eugeneasahara.com/2025/09/25/reptile-intelligence-an-ai-summer-for-cep/), something I consider an AI component that never had its time in the spotlight.